Mapping Patterns for Virtual Knowledge Graphs: Mapping Patterns

-\mypar{Schema Hierarchy with Identifier Alignment (SHa)} Such pattern is like \pat{SH}, but the foreign key in $T_F$ is over a key $\sU_F$ that is not primary.
-The objects for $C_F$ have to be built out of $\sU_F$, rather than out of its primary key.
-For this purpose, the pattern creates a view $V_F$ in which $\sU_F$ is the primary key, and the foreign key relations are preserved. \\ \textsl{Example}: An ISA relation between entities Student and Person.
-Students are identified by their matriculation number, whereas persons are identified by their SSN. \\ \textsl{References}: We are not aware of works formalizing, or identifying, this pattern.
+\mypar{Schema Hierarchy with Identifier Alignment (SHa)} Such pattern is like \pat{SH}, apart from the foreign-key constraint that can come in three different variants.
+In the depicted one, the foreign key in $T_F$ is over a non-primary key $\sK_{FE}$.
+The objects for $C_F$ have to be built out of $\sK_{FE}$, rather than out of its primary key.
+For this purpose, the pattern creates a view $V_F$ in which $\sK_{FE}$ is the primary key, and the foreign key relations are preserved.
+Such view might enable further applications of patterns (see Example~\ref{e:example-schema-driven}). \\ \textsl{Example}: An ISA relation between entities Student and Person.
+Students are identified by their matriculation number, whereas persons are identified by their SSN.